ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 Note that for this simple example, the solidity compiler is actually smart enough to perform this optimization for us.
 If we simply pass `--optimize --optimizer-runs=9999` to original `solc` invocation, we will indeed end up with bytecode where the `y` read is cached.
 And if we are uncertain about the solidity optimizer, we can double check its output using `hevm equivalence`, comparing the unoptimized and optimized versions!

-Let's look at another example, adapted from a [bug report](https://github.com/ethereum/solidity/issues/8072) which demonstrates an error in the yul optimizer introduced in `solc` `0.6.0` (and promtly fixed in `0.6.1`).
+Let's look at another example, adapted from a [bug report](https://github.com/ethereum/solidity/issues/8072) which demonstrates an error in the yul optimizer introduced in `solc` `0.6.0` (and promptly fixed in `0.6.1`).
 In our version, the optimizer bug is only visible when the following yul code is called with the magic number `0xdeadbeef`.

 ```solidity
 object "Runtime" {